 This is the BEST white cake recipe you’ll ever bake!
 Each slice is moist, fluffy, and so delicious.
-This tender snow-white cake is made completely from scratch and with simple ingredients!
+This tender snow white cake recipe is made completely from scratch and with simple ingredients!

 Here at baker by nature, we LOVE cake!
 And we can prove it!
 Because if you search for cake on the site, you’ll find over 300 options… with close to half of them being some variety of chocolate cake.
 Is my bias showing???

 I think it is.
 Fine… I know it is.
 So while I’ll always be #teamchocolate, I think it’s about time we start showing some other flavors a little love.
 So this week we’re adding 3 brand new cake recipes to the blog!
-Starting with today’s brand new recipe for Classic White Cake.
+Starting with today’s brand new recipe for a white cake recipe from scratch!

 - super fluffy, yet sturdy enough to hold up under a variety of frostings!
 And yes… I think it could even handle a layer of fondant! but my favorite frostings for this cake are silky cream cheese frosting (I use this recipe) or a simple vanilla buttercream frosting!

-- flavorful yet moist! that’s because we use butter AND oil! the butter gives the cake its rich and buttery flavor, while the oil adds essential moisture. so use them both!
+- flavorful yet moist! that’s because we use butter AND oil! using both of these ingredients yields a super moist white cake recipe you’re sure to love. the butter gives the cake its rich and buttery flavor, while the oil adds essential moisture. so use them both!

 - made with just a handful of basic ingredients! just 8 ingredients needed for the cake itself!